jcaas64-lgtm/unredactor-1/README.md

 You can select a redaction box, and select all of the exact dimensions and replace at once.

+Note that if you're unredacting a large amount of files at once, it might look like it's frozen at 99%.
+- Don't close the program!
+It's still working!

 # PLEASE STAR + SHARE THIS TOOL
 It really helps get this in the hands of more people.